top of page

 For Common Goal, the initiative also reflects a long-standing belief that soccer’s biggest tournaments should create meaningful opportunities far beyond the final whistle.

 This partnership with Quaker continues that journey at the FIFA World Cup 26.
-By connecting every match in the United States to young people and grassroots organizations already driving change in their communities, the initiative helps ensure the tournament leaves behind more than memories.
+By connecting matches across the United States and Canada to young people and grassroots organizations already driving change in their communities, the initiative helps ensure the tournament leaves behind more than memories.
 It creates visibility, recognition, access, and long-term investment in the people and organizations using soccer as a force for opportunity and belonging every day.

 The scale of the FIFA World Cup 26 is unprecedented.
 For Common Goal, the opportunity is not only to bring young people closer to the tournament, but to bring the tournament itself closer to community.